kemu-studio/bb_code_2/README.md

 This is JavaScript implementation of BBCode 2.0.

 # What's BB Code 2.0 (aka KBB)
 **BBCode** is a lightweight markup language, introduced in 1998.
 It is base markup for phpBB forum system and vBulletin.
-Read more [about on BBCode wiki](https://en.wikipedia.org/wiki/BBCode)
+Read more [about BBCode on wikipedia](https://en.wikipedia.org/wiki/BBCode)

 **BBCode 2.0** is a new modern redefinition of BBCode.
-It introduces smart closures, relaxes tags structure, simplifies extensions.
+It introduces smart closing of tags, relaxes tags structure, introduces number of extensions and simplifies adding custom extensions.

-It is alternative to other markups.
+It is alternative to other markup languages:
 * it's more structural, extendable and verbose than [markdown](https://en.wikipedia.org/wiki/Markdown)
 * less structural and verbose than HTML

-Therefore its main use is professional - as convenient, extendable definition of content for server and browser side rich-texts, before rendering to HTML or DOM.
+Therefore, the main use is for professional users: it's convenient, extendable definition of content for server and browser side rich-texts, which can be rendered to HTML and SVG, as HTML-text or directly into DOM.

 # Examples
 ## Auto close